-This includes increased advice and support, longer-term skills and capacity building initiatives, and a £50 million Heritage Emergency Fund to provide emergency funding for those most in need.
+This includes increased advice and support, longer-term skills and capacity building initiatives, and a £50 million Heritage Emergency Fund to provide emergency and/or recovery funding for those most in need.

 The application criteria and priorities are different for each level of funding.

 This guidance is for grants from £3,000 to £50,000 to help organisations deal with immediate risks and become more stable.
-The application form will be available until 30 June 2020.
+We have been working closely with partners and stakeholders and have decided to extend the duration of this funding so we can continue to provide support.
+The application form will now be available until 12 noon, 31 July 2020.